What to Do After Duolingo: 6 Ways to Keep Your Language Study on a Roll

 Authentic media is one of the best ways to put what you’ve learned from Duolingo into context.

-You can also go right to the source and find limitless authentic material on YouTube.
+You can also find limitless authentic material on YouTube.
 YouTubers speak a huge variety of languages, so it’s easy to find content in your target language.

-Read real materials in your target language to see the vocabulary and grammar you learned in a more immersive context.
+3. Read real materials in your target language

 Most Duolingo texts are quite brief, so if you rely on Duolingo alone, you might not have the skills you need for more in-depth reading.